draekien/draekien/README.md

 -->
 - 🔭 I’m currently working at InfoTrack AU
 - 🌱 I’m currently learning React, React Native, and Python
-- 🤔 I’m currently studying a Bachelor of Information Technology - Cybersecurity at MQ University
+- 🤔 I have a Bachelor of Information Technology - Cybersecurity from MQ University

-- 👯 I’m looking to collaborate on my first open source project
+### Showcase

+- [BookMQ](https://stark-sierra-09793.herokuapp.com/): A university group project to create a MVP website around a chosen product / service.
+I designed the UX experience and did the majority of the work getting the project up and running.
+You can find a library of screenshots [here](https://github.com/draekien/book-mq/tree/main/screenshots) and a clone of the Uni repository [here](https://github.com/draekien/book-mq)

 <details>
   <summary>:zap: Github stats</summary>